GeoscienceAustralia/anuga_core/README.rst

 Developer information
 ---------------------

-If you would like to take part in AnuGA development, take a look at `CONTRIBUTING.rst <https://github.com/GeoscienceAustralia/anuga_core/blob/master/CONTRIBUTING.rst>`_.
+If you would like to take part in ANUGA development, take a look at `CONTRIBUTING.rst <https://github.com/GeoscienceAustralia/anuga_core/blob/master/CONTRIBUTING.rst>`_.